-The application of AI technologies to real-world problems has shown that it is difficult for developers to anticipate all possible eventualities.
-Especially in long-lived systems, changing circumstances may require changes not only to domain knowledge but also to the reasoning process which brings it to bear.
+When AI technologies are applied to real-world problems, it is often difficult for developers to anticipate all possible eventualities.
+Especially in long-lived systems, changing circumstances may require changes not only to domain knowledge but also to the reasoning process that brings it to bear.
 This requires introspective reasoning, metareasoning by a system about its own internal reasoning processes.
-This paper investigates applying introspective reasoning to improve the performance of a case-based reasoning system, by guiding learning to improve how a case-based reasoning system applies its cases.
+This chapter investigates applying introspective reasoning to improve the performance of a case-based reasoning system, by guiding learning to improve how a case-based reasoning system applies its cases.

-Case-based reasoning (CBR) is a problem-solving methodology that exploits prior experiences when solving new problems, retrieving relevantly similar cases and adapting them to fit new needs (for an overview and survey, see Mantaras et al. (2005)).
-Many CBR systems store each newly-solved problem and its solution as a new case for future use, enabling them to continuously improve their case knowledge.
-Nevertheless, the success of a CBR system depends not only on its cases, but also on its ability to use those cases appropriately in new situations (which depends on the similarity measure and the case adaptation mechanisms).
-Conse-
+Case-based reasoning (CBR) is a problem-solving methodology that exploits prior experiences when solving new problems, retrieving relevantly similar cases and adapting them to fit new needs (for an overview and survey, see Mantaras et al., 2005).
+Many CBR systems store each newly solved problem and its solution as a new case for future use, enabling them to continuously improve their case knowledge.
+Nevertheless, the success of a CBR system depends not only on its cases, but also on its ability to use those cases appropriately in new situations, which depends on factors such as the system's similarity measure and the case adaptation mechanism.
+Consequently, it is desirable to enable CBR systems to improve the knowledge and processes by which they bring their cases to bear.